HennyBicks01/RadzenPaletteCreator/README.md

 # Radzen Palette Creator

 ## Overview
-Radzen Palette Maker is an innovative web-based tool designed for dynamic customization of UI color themes.
+Radzen Palette Creator is an innovative web-based tool designed for dynamic customization of UI color themes.
 It leverages the power of Blazor and CSS to offer a real-time, interactive platform where users can create, modify, and apply color themes across their applications.
 This tool is ideal for developers and designers aiming to craft distinct visual identities or ensure accessibility in their web projects.

 ## Features